Connaxio/connaxio.github.io/docs/self_hosting.md

 [Portainer](https://www.portainer.io/) is a docker container management interface.
 I run it as a [docker container](https://docs.portainer.io/advanced/db-encryption#new-installations-edit-the-compose-file), which I find a bit funny.
 It gives me a quick overview of that services (containers) are running.
 This is also kept behind the VPN.

 ### Homepage
 [Homepage](https://gethomepage.dev) provides a neat little dashboard for the server.
 It gives me a way to quickly look at the state of the server and its services.
-My own homepage is accessible at [homepage.connaxio.com](https://homepage.connaxio.com/).

 ### Nextcloud
 [Nextcloud AIO](https://nextcloud.com) is an office and productivity suite that replaces Microsoft 365.
 File storage and synchronisation, web document editing with Collabora / Libre Office, and video conference and calls are included.
 There are also cool plugins for just about anything, from CRM to drawing diagrams.
 It can also act as a mail client, calendar, contact book, notepad and tasks dashboard.
 Nextcloud is possibly the most used self-hosted service.